Electronics Projects: 'Originals'

 Picosynth (not the PICO-8 tool by Johan Peitz I should really think of another name)

-Picosynth is meant to be an all-in-one Pi Pico-based synthesizer - again, that's not anything new, but I wanted to try making one myself so.
+Picosynth is meant to be an all-in-one Pi Pico-based synthesizer - again, that's not anything new, but I wanted to try making one myself so I am.
 The original concept was to use the main CPU cores to bit-bang wave data with high frequency PWM controlling the 'volume', but much like in Picogirl, that's just too much work for the CPU to dedicate itself to (once more than a couple of tones are playing, the pitch starts to fall as the Pico can't keep up anymore).
 I still want to do it and will probably end up using a similar solution to the PIO APU I'm planning for Picogirl (in fact, I'm probably going to convert my LFSR prototype into a general PIO synthesizer testbed), but for now it's on the backburner.

 Slimetime - Hybrid Virtual Slime Mold Pet